 Chamber Music Central Summer Programs – Fairfield, Connecticut

 Chamber Music Central offers summer music programs for students of a variety of ages.
 Students have the chance to learn from experienced instructors, work collaboratively with peers, and enhance their musical abilities.
 The program sessions emphasize chamber music and they are one or two weeks in length.
 Participants work on learning about and preparing to play pieces of music in a concert setting.

 Participants: Ages vary depending the program and range from 8 – 22

-C-HIT Summer Journalism Workshop – University of Connecticut and Quinnipiac College
+C-HIT Summer Journalism and Multimedia Workshop – University of Connecticut

 The C-HIT Summer Journalism Workshops enables high school students to gain experience in a variety of journalistic areas.
 Students learn about areas such as investigative reporting, digital journalism, and broadcast journalism.
 Students participate in hands-on practical activities during the workshops and learn from community professionals as well as national experts in the field of journalism.

 Explore Engineering at the University of Connecticut – Storrs, Connecticut

 The University of Connecticut has a program that is designed for students with an interest in pursuing a major or career in the field of engineering.
 The program is called Explore Engineering.
 Participating students have the opportunity to learn about engineering and the disciplines within the field.

 Students have a chance to learn about the different areas in engineering, such as biomedical, civil, computer, mechanical, and many more.
 Students also have the opportunity to learn and stay on campus, which gives them a preview of college life.

 Participants: High school 10th and 11th grade students.